Jean Segura Player Props: Marlins vs. Giants

-After going 1-for-3 in his most recent game, Jean Segura and the Miami Marlins take on the San Francisco Giants (who will hand the ball to Logan Webb) at 6:40 PM ET on Monday.
+After hitting .194 with two walks and an RBI in his past 10 games, Jean Segura and the Miami Marlins take on the San Francisco Giants (who will hand the ball to Alex Wood) at 6:40 PM ET on Tuesday.

-He had a one-hit showing in his previous game (1-for-3) against the Diamondbacks.
+In his previous game he had a one-hit performance (1-for-3) against the Giants.

 Jean Segura Game Info & Props vs. the Giants